argit2/SessionSync/README.md

 Basic features tested on Vivaldi browser as of February of 2021th.

 The extension might not work.
-It's advised to use this extension alongside another backup utility.
+It's advised to use this extension alongside another session backup extension.

 # Instructions